 Smart restroom devices like the Wellness Toilet are seen as powerful analytic, even diagnostic, tools because they have unique touchpoints to access the customer – human skin and human waste.
 We’re familiar with how wearable technology uses skin contact and body proximity to provide us with health and wellness information – the toilet (seat) not only uses skin contact for data collection, it analyzes the waste we leave behind (fecal matter carries a wealth of information, as anyone who has taken a FIT or stool test will know).

 Yes, it is true – when we go to the bathroom, valuable information goes down the toilet.
-But practitioners in the new field of wastewater epidemiology have the technology to retrieve it, and they are doing so in Calgary.
+But practitioners in the new field of wastewater epidemiology have the technology to retrieve it, and they are doing so in Calgary, among many other municipalities.

 Wastewater surveillance techniques and technologies are being utilized by researchers at the University of Calgary as part of testing for COVID-19 in that city.